Consumer Confidence Water Quality Report

 The table below lists the contaminant(s) we did not properly test for during the last year, the required sampling frequency, how many samples we took, when samples should have been taken, and the date on which corrective action samples were (or will be) taken.

-When all samples should have been taken
+Contaminant Required sampling frequency Number of samples taken When all samples should have

-When samples were or will be taken
+When samples were or will

 What happened?
 What was done?
 When will it be resolved?

-received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
+Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.

-For more information regarding this notice, please contact: Clifford A. Hoffman at Montoursville Borough
+For more information regarding this notice, please contact Clifford A. Hoffman at Montoursville Borough .

 Certified by:

-Title: Street & Water Project Coordinator
+Print Name and Title: Clifford A Hoffman, Street & Water Project Coordinator

 As a representative of the Public Water system indicated above, I certify that public notification addressing the above violation was distributed to all customers in accordance with the delivery requirements outlined in Chapter 25 PA Code 109 Subchapter D of the Department of Environmental Protection (DEP’s) regulations.
-The following methods of distribution were used: Included in CCR report
+The following methods of distribution were used: included in CCR report

-PWS ID#: 4410175
+PWS ID#: 4410175 Date distributed: 4/1/2025